 Our global TMT team covers all aspects of Telecoms, Media, and Technology – regularly collaborating internationally for our corporate, investor and financing clients.

 - Our Media Entertainment and Consumer Internet team knows media and entertainment inside out, with operating experience right across our team.
 Our clients include some of the world's biggest media and entertainment brands in areas including television, broadcast and production, book, newspaper and magazine publishing.
 They tell us they like our passion, the way we talk their language and work with them hand-in-hand.

 - Our Business Information Services & Media team has a strong track record working with corporate and investors globally on all areas of business media – from publications to data, conferences, networks, and education and training.

-- Communications & Technology - We bring deep commercial and financial insight to a fast-changing sector, where we are widely recognised as a leading advisor to vendors and investors on the strategic, operational and M&A issues they face.
+- Technology - We bring deep commercial and financial insight to a fast-changing sector, where we are widely recognised as a leading advisor to vendors and investors on the strategic, operational and M&A issues they face.

 Our experience covers all areas from devising long term, sustainable strategies to delivering value and turnaround at a business level.
 We are renowned for our highly analytical but pragmatic approach to working with our clients.